Stock of the Day

 Here are some ways that investors could benefit from investing in FedEx Co.:

-• The current stock price is approximately $276.93, which may present a buying opportunity given the analysts' target prices and ratings.
+• The current stock price is around $218, which may present a buying opportunity for investors looking for value in the shipping sector.

 FedEx Bear Case